mas-bandwidth/gafferongames/content/post/client_server_connection.md

         t = 10.8
         t = 10.9

-If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even when they've already arrived over the network.

-Worse still, by the time the resent packet arrives, it's far too late to actually do anything with it, since the client now intends to display the state of the world somewhere around t = 10.3 or 10.4.
-TCP blocked data we can use, waiting on data we can't.
-What a waste!
+If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived over the network.
+Worse still, by the time the resent packet arrives it's far too late to do anything useful with it.

-What we'd really like is  an option to tell TCP: "hey, we really don't care about old packets being resent, just let me skip over them and access more recent data instead".
+So why resend it at all?
+What we'd really like is an option to tell TCP: "we don't care about old packets being resent, just let me skip over them and access more recent data".
 But TCP does not give us this option.
 All data must be delivered reliably and in-order.
 It's simply not possible to skip over dropped data with TCP.

 This creates terrible problems for time critical data where packet loss *and* latency exist.
-Large hitches are added to the stream of packets as TCP waits for dropped packets to be resent, which for time critical, time-series data means that the client sees either a) additional buffering added to smooth out this jitter (unacceptable for fast paced action games), or b) long pauses where the game freezes and is non-responsive.
+Large hitches are added to the stream of packets as TCP waits for dropped packets to be resent, which means ddditional buffering added to smooth out this jitter (unacceptable for fast paced action games), or long pauses where the game freezes and is non-responsive.

-Clearly neither option is acceptable for a first person shooter.
-This is the reason why virtually all first person shooters are networked over UDP.
-UDP does not provide any reliability or ordering, so first person shooters are free to access the most recent data they want.
+Neither option is acceptable for a first person shooter.
+This is why virtually all first person shooters are networked using UDP.
+UDP does not provide any reliability or ordering, so a game network protocol built on top of it can access the most recent data without head of line blocking.

-If, like first person shooters, we need the best performance when sending time critical data over the internet, we can obtain this by building our own custom protocol over UDP.

 But using UDP comes at a cost: